Charles Corbin: Resignation as ambassador and rest of World War II

 Corbin arrived in Rio de Janeiro in August 1940, where he was described as being a deeply depressed man, who was convinced that Germany was going to win the war and the "New Order in Europe" could not be challenged.
-In December 1940, Corbin made his peace with the "New Order in Europe" by saying in a public statement he awaiting for instructions from Marshal Petain in Vichy for what his role would be in the "New Order".
+In December 1940, Corbin made his peace with the "New Order in Europe" by saying in a public statement he awaited for instructions from Marshal Petain in Vichy for what his role would be in the "New Order".
 He then denied making the statement to his friends, which caused him a major credibility crisis, with many uncertain about where he stood.
 In February 1941, Corbin arrived in Lisbon, where Daniel Roché, the second secretary of the French legation in Dublin, tried to persuade him to go back to Brazil.
 Sir Ronald Campbell, the British ambassador to Portugal, wrote after meeting Corbin that "he struck me as rather bitter and distinctly flabby....
 There is no fight in him and he gives the impression of a broken man".
 Campbell further wrote that Corbin was extremely embittered by Mers-el-Kébir, which he took as a personal betrayal, and that Corbin was obsessed with "the ghastly spectacle of starving children" in France, which he blamed on the British blockade.

 In March 1941, Corbin arrived in Madrid, where Hoare, who was now serving as the British ambassador to Spain, reported to London that Corbin was a "defeatist" who believed Germany was "invincible".
 Once Corbin arrived in France later in March 1941, his "black mood" finally lifted, and he refused an offer from Marshal Petain to serve as the ambassador in Washington.
 Instead, Corbin retired to his cottage in southern France, where his private letters became sharply critical of Vichy.
 However, he did not take part in the Resistance and said that he was too old for such activities.
 The British historian Nicholas Atkin described Corbin's attitude as ambivalent, as he was opposed in principle to the "New Order" but was also convinced for a considerable period of time, at least until 1942, that Germany was going to win the war and that resistance was futile.